elasticio/elasticio.github.io/_integrator-guide/managing-flow-history.md

 Click on *Publish Draft* button to publish your flow and then start your flow.
 After a few moments your flow will be *running*.

 > **Note** It is impossible to change any configuration of an existing version of integration flow.
-You have to create a new `draft` version from an existing flow to change any configuration field.
+You have to create a new `Draft` version from an existing flow to change any configuration field.

 ## Creating new version of your existing flow